-The University of Iowa Department of Biochemistry and Molecular Biology comprises approximately 150 individuals including faculty, postdoctoral fellows, graduate, and undergraduate students, and supporting office and technical staff.
-Faculty laboratories and offices are located on the fourth floor of the Bowen Science Building, on the third floor of the Medical Education Research Facility, the second floor of the Eckstein Medical Research Building, and the third floor of the Pappajohn Biomedical Discovery Building.
-These buildings are located in the University's health sciences campus on the west side of the Iowa River.
+The University of Iowa Department of Biochemistry and Molecular Biology (BMB) comprises approximately 100 individuals including faculty, postdoctoral fellows, graduate, and undergraduate students, and supporting office and technical staff.
+Faculty laboratories and offices are located on the fourth floor of the Bowen Science Building, on the third floor of the Medical Education Research Facility, and the third floor of the Pappajohn Biomedical Discovery Building.
+These buildings are located on the University's health sciences campus on the west side of the Iowa River.
 The department offers graduate training leading to the Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Biochemistry and Molecular Biology.
-The MS degrees can be nonthesis (only coursework) or with a research thesis, while the PhD degree requires a dissertation on a research topic.
+The MS degrees can be non-thesis (only coursework) or with a research thesis, while the PhD degree requires a dissertation on a research topic.
 Students usually work towards the PhD degree without first completing the MS degree.